“It’s not in our budget right now.”

 “I spent $50k in the last 6 months on recruiting fees to hire 3 people.”

 “We could hire 2 people for the cost of a contractor from a staffing agency.”

 “I can’t justify a $16k fee to hire for this one, mid-level position.”

-You see, most of the recruiting industry operates the same way that we did – on what’s called a ‘contingent’ basis, where the client didn’t have to pay anything upfront but would only be charged on successful placement of a qualified candidate.
-The fee was ‘contingent’ on a successful placement of a qualified employee.
-Typically, recruiting firms would charge 20-30% fees, based on newly hired employees first-year salary.
-For example, if a Staff Accountant was placed by a recruiting firm that charged a 25% fee, and that Staff Accountant was hired at an $80,000 per year salary, the subsequent fee would equal $20,000 or 25% x $80,000. $20,000 seems like a steep price to pay for one resource that may or may not make it after a few months, doesn’t it?
+For example, let’s say a recruiting firm charged a 25% fee on a placed Staff Accountant.
+The company hires that Staff Accountant at an $80,000 per year salary.
+Therefore, the subsequent fee would equal $20,000 or 25% x $80,000. $20,000 seems like a steep price to pay for one resource that may or may not make it after a few months, doesn’t it?
 Especially if you have multiple hiring needs.

 For those that think recruiting firms are making out like bandits and that $20k fee goes directly in the pockets of the recruiters, salespeople, or just directly to the owners – think again.
 The industry is extremely competitive.
-The average net income % for recruiting & staffing companies are between 3-7% – strikingly low for professional services firms.
+3-7% is the average net income % for recruiting & staffing companies – strikingly low for professional services firms.
 Where does all the money go then?
 Why does the industry charge so much for their services?